 - Two Board Longyeas StopelAster dist (one per crew)

-- Two based and proof Collinates 2007 for face diffing and cable bothing (one per crew)
+- Two based and proof Collinates 2007 for face diffing and cable bothing (one per crew) only one task will be performed at a time, either face drilling or cable bothing.

-- Two stopes/picklegs (one per crew)
+- Two stopes/pickegs (one per crew).